VIDA-NYU/reprozip/docs/traceschema.rst

 Note that processes are different from programs, and there is no one-to-one relationship with executions.
 A process is created by `clone(2) <https://linux.die.net/man/2/clone>`__ or `fork(2) <https://linux.die.net/man/2/fork>`__ and not necessarily followed by `execve(2) <https://linux.die.net/man/2/execve>`__.
 By contrast, a program can change its image by calling execve(2) without creating new processes (i.e., without changing *pid*).

 Each entry in the ``processes`` table has the id of its parent, i.e. the process that created it by calling clone(2) or fork(2), except the original process that *reprozip* created, for which parent is NULL.
-There is thus exactly one process with a NULL parent per run stored in the pack.
+There is thus exactly one process with a NULL parent per run stored in the bundle.

 ::